This post contains affiliate links & photos. See our full disclosure here.

 - Use a solution of water and vinegar (drop in some essential oils, if you prefer) to clean the bathrooms and kitchen before the holidays.

-- Vacuum the sofa and armchairs that will be most-used by holiday guests.
+- Vacuum the sofa and armchairs that will be most used by holiday guests.
+Or take a day to wash the slipcovers.

 - A mix of vinegar and baking soda can also be used as an inexpensive and effective solution for spot-cleaning stains on carpets and rugs.

-Rather than splurging for a holiday-themed bedding set, stick with your everyday, neutral guest bedding but add a cozy holiday throw blanket and maybe a throw pillow to the bed.
+Rather than splurging for a holiday-themed bedding set if the budget is tight, stick with your everyday, neutral guest bedding but add a cozy holiday throw blanket and maybe a throw pillow to the bed.

-This is one of my favorite winter tricks for creating a cozy atmosphere in our home.
+Making a stovetop potpourri is one of my favorite winter tricks for creating a cozy atmosphere in our home:

 Add water, cranberries, orange slices, cinnamon sticks and vanilla to a pot (along with any additional spices you like), bring to a boil, then reduce to a simmer.